narlanmatos/narlanmatos.github.io/_languages/swedish.md

 In September 2013, **Narlan Matos** was an invited participant in **Södermalms Poesifestival**, held at Medborgarhuset in Stockholm, Sweden.

-The Swedish cultural magazine *Tidningen Kulturen* introduced his work to Swedish readers with a biographical essay and published Swedish translations of three poems.
+The Swedish cultural magazine *Tidningen Kulturen* introduced his work to Swedish readers with a biographical essay and published Swedish translations of six poems.
 Although the original webpage has disappeared, the article survives through an archived copy reproduced below.

 <!--festival photo-->